 Grace Community Church is led by elders, according to biblical example.
 Eldership is a life-long call to pastor/shepherd a congregation, but an elder may take a sabbatical leave as necessary for rest and encouragement.
 These men are serving as pastors in many areas of church life - all are involved in home groups as well as other ministries.
 Feel free to ask any of these men for spiritual encouragement or advice, and let them know if you feel God is calling you to be a part of Grace Community Church.

-Neal is husband to Myra, and father to three great children.
+Neal is husband to Myra, and father to four great children.
 GCC has been their church home since 2002.
 He is a veteran of the N.C.
 Army National Guard, and an alumnus of N. C. State University.
 He enjoys all forms of theology, playing basketball, and Brazilian Jiu-Jitsu.
-Prior to being called to serve as an elder, he served on the Audio/Visual team, as a home group leader, and as a deacon.
+Prior to being called to serve as an elder, he served on the Audio/Visual team and as a deacon.
+Neal serves as a home group leader and is a missionary with TWR.

-Jim is a law professor at the Norman Adrian Wiggins School of Law at Campbell University.
+Jim is a retired law professor at the Norman Adrian Wiggins School of Law at Campbell University.
 He has been on the faculty at the law school since 1984 after having served three years on the faculty at Pepperdine University School of Law in Malibu, California.
 Prior to that, Jim practiced law for 8 1/2 years in Macon, Georgia.
 He is married to Diane and they have two sons, Cole and Rhett.
-Cole is the Senior Pastor at Peace Presbyterian Church in Cary, North Carolina.
-Cole and his wife Teressa have four children, Micah, Eli, Emory and Adeline.
-Rhett is an internet personality in a business partnership with his childhood friend, Link Neal.
+Cole and his wife Teressa have four children, Micah, Eli, Emory, and Adeline.
 Rhett and his wife Jessie have two children, Locke and Shepherd.
-Jim and Diane live in Fuquay and he is the leader of a home group meeting on Sunday nights at the home of Jim and Joy Aycock.
+Jim and Diane live in Fuquay.

 Mike has been a member of Grace Community Church since being baptized by Reverend Brad Talley in 1999.
-Mike and his wife, Deborah, have lived in Angier for 12 years.
+Mike and his wife, Deborah, live in Angier.
 He served in the US Air Force and is a graduate of North Carolina State University, where he received a degree in meteorology in 1992.
-Mike worked as a meteorologist for the National Weather Service in Raleigh after graduation, and he's been the National Weather Service's hydrology manager for central NC since 2005.
-Mike has been an elder at GCC since 2005 and is active in the children's ministry of GCC.
+Mike worked as a meteorologist for the National Weather Service in Raleigh after graduation, and he retired from the National Weather Service as the hydrology manager for central NC.
+Mike has been an elder at GCC since 2005 and serves as a home group leader.

 Teaching Elder / Lead Pastor